calaldees/teachingWorkshops/teacherTraining/_mentors.md

 * Previous experience of mentoring and the extent to which the mentor has been trained
 * Explain the rationale for the visit being mentor facing (training visit and QA)
    * Enhance the work you (as mentor) are already doing
+   * Evidence of alignment for Ofsted inspection (likely this academic year)
-   * Understand their mentoring style - (students come to right answer themselves - coach - two way)
+      * As part of partnership (one teacher training entity) - Understand their mentoring style - (students come to right answer themselves - coach - two way)
-   * To align for Ofsted - likely this academic year
-* The timetable that they have devised for the student (check it provides coverage of both KS3 and KS4 and ascertain if access to KS5 is at all possible).
-   * When is the weekly mentor meeting?
-   * Is student observing other subjects? (ongoing?)
 * Explore the mentor’s knowledge of the [Curriculum 2020](http://ccccumentors.org.uk/files/secondary/curriculum-overview/Curriculum%202020%20introduction%20for%20partners%20-%20print-friendly.pdf);
    * Ofsted don't want _Teacher Standards_ to be _The Curriculum_
    * Ofsted schools and university to be aligned